dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 These primary and foreign keys make it easy to combine information from many different tables.

 > [!TIP]
-> Good to know: primary and foreign key are a general infrastructure in relational databases.
-They can be tracked by different strings, as in the case of CLD (`Language_ID`and ÌD`), but they can also be identical ([example](https://nceas.github.io/sasap-training/materials/reproducible_research_in_r_fairbanks/data-modeling-tidy-data.html#primary-and-foreign-keys)).
-Meta-data like the JSON-file informs us which is which and what is linked to what.
+> Good to know: primary and foreign key are a general infrastructure in relational databases, i.e. also outside of CLDF.
+They can be tracked by different strings depending on wether they are primary or foreign, as in the case of CLDF (`Language_ID`and ÌD`), but they can also have identical labels ([example](https://nceas.github.io/sasap-training/materials/reproducible_research_in_r_fairbanks/data-modeling-tidy-data.html#primary-and-foreign-keys)).
+Meta-data, like the JSON-file, informs us which is which and what is linked to what.

 > [!CAUTION]
 > Primary and foreign keys are not the same as keys in dictionaries in python.

-As an example, let's list all word forms in our Wordlist with the name of the language they belong to.
+Let's list all word forms in our Wordlist with the name of the language they belong to.
 This requires adding information from LanguageTable for each row in FormTable - we [*join*](https://swcarpentry.github.io/sql-novice-survey/07-join.html) the information from two tables to create a new table.

 We can do this for example in R, using one of [dplyr's `*_join` functions](https://www.rdocumentation.org/packages/dplyr/versions/0.7.8/topics/join).
 Since we want to create a joined table with one row for each row in FormTable, we'll use `left_join` and pass FormTable as first table and LanguageTable as second table.
 As explained above, the foreign key `Language_ID` in FormTable references the corresponding row in LanguageTable that has information about the language a form belongs to.
 Thus, for each row in FormTable, we join information from the row in LanguageTable with `ID` matching the `Language_ID` in FormTable.
 This translates to the following code in R: